merative/acd-containers/src/pages/planning/namespace.md

 ## Single namespace mode

 When the ACD operator is installed using single namespace mode, each ACD operator and its ACD operand are installed into the specified namespace.

-If no namespace is specified when using the [cloudctl CLI](/installing/installing/#install-the-acd-operator-using-cloudctl), the `ibm-wh-acd-operator-system` namespace is used.